Use an Image Volume With a Pod

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
 If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:

-Your Kubernetes server must be version v1.31.
+Your Kubernetes server must be at or later than version v1.31.
 To check the version, enter kubectl version.

 • The container runtime needs to support the image volumes feature